Annapurna trekking – an amazing adventure!

 Annapurna and more

 Some time ago a lonely “walk” around the Himalayas was unthinkable.
-Today trekking tourism has developed to such an extent that even inexperienced people can get to this kind of expeditions.
+Today tourism has developed to such an extent that even inexperienced people can get to this kind of expeditions.
 New trails are constantly being created, offering new challenges for seasoned mountain lovers and amateurs.
 If the Annapurna trekking is not enough for you, you can check some other routes and trips, like the strenuous trek around Manaslu and the Great Himalayan Trail.
-The boldest adventurers prefer the wild trekking through high mountains where villages and tourists are scant.
+The boldest adventurers prefer the wild trek through high mountains where villages and tourists are scant.
 Not everyone knows that the Nepali trails are great for whole families!
-On such trips you can combine easy trekking with sightseeing and visit some beautiful national parks.
+On such trips you can combine easy trip with sightseeing and visit some beautiful national parks.